Basic Health and Safety Awareness Training

 In this document, the terms worker and supervisor are used as in the Occupational Health and Safety Act.
 A worker is an employee at the University, including faculty, appointed staff members, and casual employees.
 A worker is also a person who performs work or supplies services for no monetary compensation under a program approved by the University.
 It also applies to independent contractors who provide services at the University.
 A supervisor is a person who has charge of a workplace or authority over a worker, which, at the University, includes lead hands, managers, senior management and faculty.

-This training program is designed to help workers and supervisors understand their role and the roles of others in a healthy and safe workplace, including their rights and responsibilities and what to do in the event that they encounter a hazard in the workplace.
+This training program is designed to help workers and supervisors understand their role and the roles of others in a healthy and safe workplace, including their rights and responsibilities and what to do in the event that they encounter a hazard in the workplace, including a virtual workplace.
 If you are a worker or a supervisor and you believe that you need more training on any aspect of health and safety in the workplace, please contact the person to whom you report.

 The University is required by law to keep records of worker and supervisor health and safety training.
 In order to ensure your training is recorded YOU MUST STILL COMPLETE THE TRAINING VIA My EHS Training and complete the confirmation fields in the online training.